WHEN YOU USED FEAR AS THE FOUNDATION OF A NATION YOU CANNOT BE A SUCCESSFUL NATION BECAUSE THE TRUE FOUNDATION OF A NATION IS COMPASSION.

 “Nothing great was ever achieved without enthusiasm.” – Emerson

-I was truly moved by Arundhti Roy’s words, who said (or words to that effect) “the World is changing… on a quiet day I can almost hear it breathe …” Similarly, when I looked at a building or a piece of land, it comes ‘alive’ to me and I can sense a meaning from its design and see it ‘breathe life’ into the people.
-My six-sense also tell me this tiny red dot will one day be a LIVE university for the world on spiritual attainment.
+I was truly moved by Arundhati Roy’s words, who said (or words to that effect) “the World is changing… on a quiet day I can almost hear it breathe …” Similarly, when I looked at a building or a piece of land, it comes ‘alive’ to me and I can sense a meaning from its design and see it ‘breathe life’ into the people.
+My six-sense also tell me this tiny red dot will one day be a LIVE University for the world on spiritual attainment.
 The foundation that you have piled for Singapore as one racial family will hold us together.

 I know that the World is changing and will be changing (I’m not talking the Buddhist sense of things being impermanent) in spite and despite us.
 But rather than being a bystander, or one who remains inspired, I want so much to be in ‘spirit’ and in the move of this ‘great change’.
 I want to be part of this change and if possible be the one to influence these great changes.
 For this reason, I need to do proposals with the hope someone of high authority will hear me.